Mariah Carey's Magical Christmas Special: Plot

-Santa Claus tasks Billy (Billy Eichner), his trusted elf-secretary, to raise everyone's spirits and make Christmas merry again.
+Santa Claus tasks Billy, his trusted elf-secretary, to raise everyone's spirits and make Christmas merry again.
 He calls Santa's friend Mariah Carey for help.
-Carey, however, is setting up Christmas in her New York City apartment with her two kids, Roc and Roe along with Little Mimi (Mykal-Michelle Harris).
+Carey, however, is setting up Christmas in her New York City apartment with her two kids, Roc and Roe along with Little Mimi.
 Little Mimi is not as enthusiastic as the other two about Christmas.
 Carey receives a call from Billy, who desperately pleads for her help.
 Carey then reveals a sleigh behind her fireplace and flies off to help Billy ("Sleigh Ride" / "Hark!
 The Herald Angels Sing").

 Arriving at the North Pole, Billy informs Carey that holiday cheer levels are at the lowest they have ever seen in which Carey responds that they should put on a festive Christmas concert to cheer up the world.
 At first Billy is skeptical that they don't have enough time, but Carey informs him of some of her achievements, (Note: Carey mentions her 15 studio albums, raising two children, writing her memoir The Meaning of Mariah Carey, the audiobook for the memoir and working out in high heels.) stating that she would be able to handle a show.
 As they work together to come up with a setlist ("When Christmas Comes"), Billy informs Carey that they do not have much time.
 Carey rebukes the idea of schedules when Woodstock flies in, and pulls the antennas on the TV to turn on the Peanuts segment.
 In the Peanuts segment, Linus and Charlie Brown are racking their brains trying to find out what they are missing for Christmas, only to figure out it is spending time with friends and family ("Christmas Time Is Here").